Breast Cancer Screening using the PET Scan

 Of course, once there is an official confirmation of a breast cancer diagnosis the staging process begins.
 Indeed, one of the most essential aspects of the staging process is to determine whether or not the breast cancer has spread to the axillary lymph nodes.
 Medics will commonly recommend a PET scan for this purpose.

-Many oncologists in fact will take a positive PET scan of the axillary region as evidence of metastasis, and not even go ahead with axillary dissections (removing axillary lymph nodes for biospy assessment).
+Many oncologists, in fact, will take a positive PET scan of the axillary region as evidence of metastasis, and not even go ahead with axillary dissections (removing axillary lymph nodes for biopsy assessment).